-- 2. The remote Board member's public announcement must be recorded in the minutes; - 3.
-The Board and the remote Board member will ensure there is Two-Way Communication during the meeting; - 4.
-A Board member who plans to participate in a meeting remotely must provide notice to the Superintendent or designee, at least 1 hour, before the meeting; and notice of an electronic meeting must be posted at least 18 hours in advance. - 5.
+- The remote Board member's public announcement must be recorded in the minutes: - 3.
+The Board and the remote Board member will ensure there is Two-Way Communication during the meeting: - 4.
+A Board member who plans to participate in a meeting remotely must provide notice to [\\\\\] at least [\\\] hours before the meeting; and [NOTE - DELETE AFTER ADOPTION: Notice of an electronic meeting must be posted at least 18 hours in advance.
+We recommend that the remote Board member give notice sufficiently in advance of that time so that the District can disclose that member's absence into the posted notice.] - 5.
 The Superintendent or designee will ensure that public notice of the Board member's absence and information on how to contact the Board member is provided sufficiently in advance of the Board meeting so that a member of the public may provide input on or ask questions about any business that will come before the Board at the meeting. - E. Procedures to Ensure Public Participation at Electronic Meetings